seibelj/iCryptoNode/README.md

 When you build your own iCryptoNode rather than pre-purchase one, you need to install the blockchain software and sync it.

-Go to the Updates tab and download and install the latest version of Monero.
+Go to the Updates tab and download and install the latest version of the blockchain software.
 Once installed, go to the Node tab and enable the daemon.
-Syncing will take about a week, [unless you pre-install the blockchain](https://getmonero.org/resources/user-guides/importing_blockchain.html).
+Syncing will take about a week unless you pre-install the blockchain.

 ### Conclusion